jcamilo05/Bootstrap/Readme.md

 <div class="row align-items-end"></div>
 ```

-the previous 3 aligments look like the following images
+The previous 3 alignments look like the following images

 ![](./img/notes/verticalAlig.JPG)

-## Horizontal aligment
+## Horizontal alignment

-There are 6 different to set the horizontal aligment with Bootstrap
+There are 6 different to set the horizontal alignment with Bootstrap

-The following chunk, shows the 6 tags available to set the horizaontal aligments and how it looks like..
+The following chunk, shows the 6 tags available to set the horizontal alignments and how it looks like..

 ```html
 <div class="row justify-content-start"></div>